raineaeternal/ScoreRequirement/README.md

 This mod allows you to disable score submission to ScoreSaber with custom parameters!
 ## Changelog

+## 1.0.5

+* Fixed one line of code that broke the pause limit

 ## 1.0.4

 * Fixed longlasting bug that disabled score submission for Accuracy regardless if the mod was active or not, if the requirement itself was active.